-Warning: This route is seldom traveled, and requires bushwhacking, deep wading, and one mandatory swim.
+This route is seldom traveled and requires bushwhacking, deep wading, and one mandatory swim.
 If you intend to backpack this route, you will need a method of dry-proofing your gear.
 All water along this route must be filtered before drinking.

-Hike: This hike is best done as a shuttle, but a loop is possible with about 3 miles of road hiking along FR95T and FR95.
-Begin hike at the large parking area south of the FR95 crossing at East Clear Creek.
+This hike is best done as a shuttle, but a loop is possible with about 3 miles of road hiking along FR95T and FR95.
+Begin the hike at the large parking area south of the FR95 crossing at East Clear Creek.
 The descent into the creek from the parking area is steep and short.
-From here, it is a matter of following fishermen routes and game trails downstream.
+From here, it is a matter of following fishermen's routes and game trails downstream.
 Follow the path of least resistance, or if it is an exceptionally warm day, stay in the creek, as it rarely exceeds waist-deep.
-Hikers will likely encounter day trippers and fishermen for the first 1/4 mile.
-The crowds quickly thin out and hikers will soon have the entire creek to themselves.
-At just over the 1 mile mark, there is a short section of boulders, requiring some careful rock hopping and some possible class 3 navigation, depending on the exact route.
-Once this section is completed, it is not long until the first and only mandatory swim at approximately 1.35 mile.
-This swim is approximately 50 feet long, and it is not possible to keep gear dry through this section of creek without some sort of waterproofing method.
-I used a $5 raft from Target to float our overnight packs across, one at a time, and with the exception of some wet straps hanging into the water, everything survived just fine.
-After completing this swim, I was able to eyeball a potential sketchy route up and over some cliffs on the west side of the creek that could have potentially avoided the swim, but it looks downright dangerous at spots and even if this route is possible, it is not recommended, especially for those carrying heavy overnight packs.
+Hikers will likely encounter day-trippers and anglers for the first 1/4 mile.
+The crowds quickly thin out, and hikers will soon have the entire creek to themselves.
+At just over the 1-mile mark, there is a short section of boulders, requiring some careful rock hopping and some possible class 3 navigation, depending on the exact route.
+Once this section is completed, it is not long until the first and only mandatory swim at approximately 1.35 miles.
+This swim is approximately 50 feet long, and it is not possible to keep gear dry through this section of the creek without some waterproofing method.
+I used a $5 raft from Target to float our overnight packs across, one at a time, and except for some wet straps hanging into the water, everything survived just fine.
+After completing this swim, I was able to eyeball a potential sketchy route up and over some cliffs on the west side of the creek that could have potentially avoided the swim.
+Still, it looks downright dangerous at spots, and even if this route is possible, it is not recommended, especially for those carrying heavy overnight packs.

 After this mandatory swim, the route immediately becomes less defined.
-Heavy bushwhacking is more common and signs of wildlife, especially elk, become more apparent.
-This begins an incredibly beautiful, remote, and wild section of creek, with canyon walls soaring over an abundance of idyllic swimming holes.
-We hiked this route on an ~85 degree day, and took multiple opportunities to drop our packs and take dips in the pools.
-A perfect, flat, sandy campsite is encountered at almost exactly the 2 mile mark, at a hard bend left in the creek (heading downstream).
+Heavy bushwhacking is more common, and signs of wildlife, especially elk, become more apparent.
+This begins an incredibly beautiful, remote, and wild section of the creek, with canyon walls soaring over an abundance of idyllic swimming holes.
+We hiked this route on an ~85-degree day and took multiple opportunities to drop our packs and take dips in the pools.
+A perfect, flat, sandy campsite is encountered at almost exactly the 2-mile mark, at a hard bend left in the creek (heading downstream).
 Many other flat spots for camping are passed along this hike, but most are full of small rocks, making for less comfortable nights of sleep (speaking from experience).